 A jig shall be used to check that the support-leg foot meets the requirements defined in paragraph 6.3.5.2. above (See figure 0(e)).
 As an alternative a computer simulation shall also be considered satisfactory.

-The jig is defined as the ISOFIX CRF corresponding to the size class of the child restraint.
+The jig is defined as the ISOFIX CRF corresponding to the size class of the Enhanced Child Restraint System.
 The jig is expanded with two 6 mm diameter ISOFIX low anchorages.
 The striped box positioned in front of the jig is positioned and sized according paragraph 6.3.5.2. above.
-The CRS shall have its attachments latched when conducting the assessment.
+The ECRS shall have its attachments latched when conducting the assessment.

 Figure 0(e)